 Poor Indoor Air Quality has also been linked to a reduction in pupils’ ability to do specific mental tasks involving focus, math, and memory, according to studies.

 In addition, there is growing evidence that poor IAQ can lead to verbal, perceptual, motor, and behavioral difficulties in children.
 Hearing loss, impatience, and developmental delays are all possible side effects.

 Each of us has a critical role to play in cleaning the air we breathe both indoors and out.

 We can contribute to reducing pollution sources, improving indoor air quality, and providing air filtration for schools and other interior areas as needed.
 Here are a few examples of constructive actions we can all do to help clean the air and protect ourselves from pollution:

-- Avoid unnecessary exposure at home: Use a high-performance air cleaner, such as HealthMate or HealthMate Plus that has an active carbon and zelotie filter along with the true grade HEPA, to avoid unwanted exposure.
+- Avoid unnecessary exposure at home: Use a high-performance air cleaner, such as HealthMate or HealthMate Plus that has an active carbon and zeolite filter along with the true grade HEPA, to avoid unwanted exposure.

-- Make choices that don’t contribute to air pollution: Conserving energy, recycling, driving less, or using low-polluting vehicles are all options that can help everyone breathe cleaner air.
+- Make choices that don’t contribute to air pollution: Conserving energy, recycling, driving less, or using low-polluting vehicles are all options that can help everyone to breathe cleaner air.

 - Get involved at school: Many schools haven’t had a facility renovation in decades.
 Participate in your school’s parent-teacher association (PTA) or school board to help improve air quality.
-Making an initiative to improve ventilation systems and get the right protection can make a huge difference.
+Take initiative to improve ventilation systems and get the right protection can make a huge difference.
 Also, HEPA units and air cleaners, are set to remove 99.7% of air pollutants from VOCs, PM, dust, mold, pollen as well as viruses and bacteria.
-This way you can be safe that where your child spends over half the day is in a safe and healthy environment.
+This way you can be sure that where your child spends over half the day is in a safe and healthy environment.